Glitch Text Styles Gallery — Browse, Preview & Copy 20+ Effects

 Why does glitch text look different on iPhone vs Android?

-Each operating system uses its own font rendering engine and default fallback fonts. iOS leans on the San Francisco family, Android typically uses Roboto and Noto Sans, and desktop browsers vary again.
-When a combining character is present, each renderer decides on its own how high to stack it, how tightly to pack it, and whether to clip overflow.
-The text itself is identical Unicode.
-The visual result is not.
+Every operating system has its own font rendering engine and its own default fallback fonts. iOS leans on the San Francisco family, Android typically goes with Roboto and Noto Sans, and desktop browsers are their own thing again.
+When there's a combining character involved, each renderer makes its own call on how high to stack it, how tight to pack it, and whether to just clip the overflow.
+The underlying Unicode is identical everywhere.
+What you actually see is not.

 What's the difference between Zalgo, glitch, and cursed text?

-The three terms overlap so much that most generators treat them as synonyms.
-Zalgo is the original name, traced back to a 2004 internet meme.
-Glitch text usually refers to lighter or more controlled distortion that still reads as broken or corrupted.
-Cursed text is a catch-all for anything visually unsettling, including Zalgo, weird emoji combinations, and zero-width character tricks.
-Under the hood, they all rely on Unicode combining characters or alternate code-point mappings.
+Honestly, they overlap so much that most generators just use them interchangeably.
+Zalgo is the original term, dating back to a 2004 internet meme.
+Glitch text tends to mean something lighter, a more controlled distortion that still reads as broken without going full chaos.
+Cursed text is more of a catch-all, covering Zalgo plus weird emoji combos and zero-width character tricks.
+Underneath all three, you're looking at the same thing: Unicode combining characters or alternate code-point mappings.

 Will pasting glitch text break a website or app?